Moving to Argentina

 Buenos Aires is a great city for bikes and has over 130km of cycle lanes as well as a free cycle scheme, Eco-Bici.

-The official language is Spanish, but there has been a large Italian influence on the language and there are also many dialects.
+The official language is Spanish, with many dialects and there has also been a large Italian influence on the language.

 Get in touch